ValeryRabchenyuk/ValeryRabchenyuk/README.md

 **How it's going so far:**
 - Completed Yandex Practicum’s professional training course *Python Developer* in 2025
-- Completed the *HarvardX CS50P course: CS50's Introduction to Programming with Python*, as well as courses on Python, SQL, AIOgram, FastAPI, and Linux on Stepik.org
+- Completed the *HarvardX CS50P course: CS50's Introduction to Programming with Python*
+- Took additional courses on Python, SQL, AIOgram, FastAPI, and Linux on Stepik.org
 - Continuously learning new technologies

     </td>